Cruelty and Compassion

 They stop humming, and look at me intently.

-“Here’s a gift for you,” I tell them, as I sing them a soft song.
+“Here’s a gift for you,” I tell them, as I sing a soft song.

 When I finish, each one comes up to me and gently touches my beak with its face.

-I watch them glow as they roll and play together in the sand, digging for some kind of food.
+I watch them glow as they roll and play together in the sand, digging for food.

-Before the sun rises, they are back in the water and out of sight.
+Before the sun rises, they’re back in the water and out of sight.

 Shazira moves away to check on Tzina.

-“I heard you thank and sing to them, Yagrin,” says Balshown quietly, as he moves slowly toward me.
+“I heard you thank them and sing, Yagrin,” says Balshown quietly, as he moves slowly toward me.

 “I saw how they touched you afterwards.”